cmg-dev/advanced_microservices/presi.md

 .regular[
 ## What Do We Have?

-1. nginx - nginx server rendering static assets
+1. Nginx - nginx server rendering static assets.
-1. consul - service catalog used to keep track of registered services
+1. Consul - service catalog used to keep track of registered services.
-1. hello - Node.js service responding with the word "Hello"
+1. Hello - Node.js service responding with the word "Hello".
-1. world - Node.js service responding with the word "World" ]
+1. World - Node.js service responding with the word "World".
+]

 ---